Zuehlke/machines-code-people/README.md

 Reflect on a single subject.
 The subject is related to our work and the advice concrete enough to consider.

-Replace the "author.jpg" image with an image of you.
+Replace the `author.jpg` image with an image of you.
 The image must be a quadratic *.jpg file and it should be in high resolution.

 ### Technical Review

 When you finished your article, find a reviewer, set her email in `content.md` and set the status to `inReview`.

 ```
-status: *inReview*
+status: inReview
-reviewerEmail: *rvw*
+reviewerEmail: rvw
 ```

 ### Ready to Publish